ibm-cloud-docs/containers/storage-portworx-backup.md

 1. Open the Kubernetes dashboard.
 1. Select the namespace where you installed the Portworx Backup service components.
 1. In the **Services** section, find the **px-backup-ui** service and locate the URL in the **Public Endpoints** column.
 Click this URL to open the Portworx Backup console.
 1. Log in to the Portworx Backup console.
-If you are the first user to access the console, you must log in in with the username `admin` and the password `admin`.
+If you are the first user to access the console, you must log in with the username `admin` and the password `admin`.
 You are redirected to a registration page to set a unique username and password.
 Subsequent users must register a new account to access the console.

 For public classic clusters